ArthurSudbrackIbarra/cloney-documentation/docs/creators/go-template-tutorials/contexts.md

 ## Accessing Variables

 In Go templates, you can access variables within the current context using the `.` (dot) notation.
 To navigate to the root context, you can use the `$` (dollar sign) symbol.

-## Example 1: Variable Access

 Here's an example of how variable access works in Go templates:

 ```plaintext
 Root-level variable: {{ .app_name }}

 {{ range .items }}
     Local variable: {{ .name }}
     Accessing root variable within local context: {{ $.app_name }}